 - By Train: Anandpur railway station is at a distance of 30 km which is the nearest railway station to Naina Devi.
 Devotees can rent out taxis from there to reach the Naina Devi bus stand where one can take Palkis to reach the destination.

 - Evening aarti is the best to attend as the surroundings and weather become serene and the worshippers get a spiritual experience and also the temple gets beautifully decorated and lit up during evening and night.
-There are two bells which are rang by the devotees where the sound of those big bells mesmerizes everyone.
-The evening aarti occurs around 6:30 pm and is the final aarti of the entire day.
+There are two bells that are rang by the devotees and the sound of those big bells mesmerizes everyone.
+The evening aarti occurs around 6:30 p.m. and is the final aarti of the entire day.